Emmotes/ic_spoilers/docs/season_5.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Fashion Week** (Guess)
-> The effect of Fan Club is increased by `$(amount)%` for each Champion with a non-base skin equipped in the formation, stacking additively.
+> The effect of Fan Club is increased by 200% for each Champion with a non-base skin equipped in the formation, stacking additively.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>